Curie: Policy-based Secure Data Exchange: Deployment of Curie

-Warfarin, known as the brand name Coumadin, is a widely (over 20 million times each year in the United States) prescribed anticoagulant medication.
+\textbf{Warfarin-} known as the brand name Coumadin is a widely prescribed (over 20 million times each year in the United States) anticoagulant medication.
 It is mainly used to treat (or prevent) blood clots (thrombosis) in veins or arteries.
-Current clinical practices suggest a fixed initial dose of 5 or 10 mg/day.
+Taking high-dose warfarin causes thin blood which may result in intracranial and extracranial bleeding.
+Taking low doses causes thick blood which may result in embolism and stroke.
+Current clinical practices suggest a \emph{fixed} initial dose of 5 or 10 mg/day.
 Patients regularly have a blood test to check how long it takes for blood to clot (international normalized ratio (INR)).
-The normal range of INR for a healthy person is 0.8-1.2, and patients taking warfarin have 2.5 to 3.5 units of INR.
-Based on the INR, subsequent doses are adjusted to maintain the patient's INR within the desired level.
-Therefore, it is important to prescribe proper dosages for the patients.
+Based on the INR, subsequent doses are adjusted to maintain the patient's INR at the desired level.
+Therefore, it is important to predict the proper warfarin dose for the patients.

+\textbf{Consortium Members.} 24 medical institutions from nine countries and four continents individually collected the largest patient data for predicting \emph{personalized} warfarin dose (see Appendix~\ref{sec:appendix-members} for details of members involved in the study).
+Members collect 68 inputs from patients' genotypic, demographic, background information, yet a long study concluded that eight inputs are sufficient for proper prescriptions~\cite{international2009estimation}.

-\textbf{Pharmacogenetic Algorithm for Warfarin Dose-} To determine the proper personalized warfarin dosage, a long line of work concluded with an algorithm of an ordinary linear regression~\cite{international2009estimation}.
-In ordinary least-squares regression, the model is a function $f : \mathcal{X} \to \mathcal{Y}$ that aim at predicting targets of warfarin dose $y \in \mathcal{Y}$ given explanatory inputs of patients $x \in \mathcal{X}$.
-We represent the dataset of each member $\mathcal{D}_i = \{(x_i, y_i)\}_{i=1}^n$, and a loss function $\ell : \mathcal{Y} \times \mathcal{Y} \to [0, \infty)$.
+\textbf{Warfarin Dose Prediction Model.} To determine the proper personalized warfarin dosage, a long line of work concluded with an algorithm of an ordinary linear regression model~\cite{international2009estimation}.
+The model is a function $f : \mathcal{X} \to \mathcal{Y}$ that aim at predicting targets of warfarin dose $y \in \mathcal{Y}$ given a set of patient inputs $x \in \mathcal{X}$.
+We represent the patient dataset of each member $\mathcal{D}_i = \{(x_i, y_i)\}_{i=1}^n$, and a loss function $\ell : \mathcal{Y} \times \mathcal{Y} \to [0, \infty)$.
 The loss function penalizes deviations between true dose and predictions.
-Learning is then searching for a dose algorithm $f$ minimizing the average loss:
+Learning is then searching for a dose model $f$ minimizing the average loss: